nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![LongRoleName.png](images/LongRoleName.png)

-While such role names of such length are uncommon, it is not impossible.
+While role names of such length are uncommon, it is not impossible.

 **Potential Enhancement and Suggested Implementation:** <br>
 In the future, we plan to have the role name wrap around (i.e. continue on a second line) if it goes beyond a certain